mesosphere/dcos-docs-site/pages/1.13/deploying-services/creating-services/deploy-docker-app/index.md

 # Create a Docker app and deploy to DC/OS

 1. Create a Marathon app definition with the following contents and save as `hello-nginx.json`.
 In the `image` field, replace `<username>` with your Docker Hub username.
 In the `type` field, specify `MESOS` or `DOCKER` depending on which [containerizer runtime](/1.13/deploying-services/containerizers/) you prefer.
+This file specifies a simple Marathon application called `hello-nginx` that runs one instance of itself on a public node.

     ```json
     {